Aly Raisman Sues USOC And USA Gymnastics, Alleges They Hid Nassar Abuse

 USA Gymnastics says it "acted without hesitation" after learning of "athlete concerns" in the summer of 2015.
 According to its timeline, it fired Nassar on July 29, about a month after launching an investigation.

-But the lawsuit alleges the USOC and USA Gymnastics "willfully refused to notify, give adequate warning and implement appropriate safeguards" regarding Nassar's "deviant sexual behavior and propensities."

-The complaint says that the trauma of Nassar's abuse led to depression and fear for Raisman, and that she has lost millions of dollars as a result.
+The complaint says that the trauma of Nassar's abuse led to depression and fear for Raisman and that she has lost millions of dollars as a result.
 The suit is seeking unspecified damages for past and future earnings.

 "My highest priority has been to push for change, so future generations of athletes will be safer," Raisman said in a statement sent to NPR and other media outlets.
 "It has become painfully clear that these organizations have no intention of properly addressing this problem.
 After all this time, they remain unwilling to conduct a full investigation, and without a solid understanding of how this happened, it is delusional to think sufficient changes can be implemented."

-The lawsuit was filed on the same day USOC CEO Scott Blackmun announced his resignation, citing health issues.
-The committee also has announced a series of reforms it is taking in the wake of the scandal, including more counseling for gymnasts impacted by Nassar's crimes, a review of the USOC's governance structure and "ensuring that athletes have a stronger voice within the USOC."
+The lawsuit was filed on the same day that USOC chief executive Scott Blackmun announced his resignation, citing health issues.
+The committee also has announced a series of reforms it is taking in the wake of the scandal, including providing more counseling for gymnasts impacted by Nassar's crimes, undertaking a review of the USOC's governance structure and "ensuring that athletes have a stronger voice within the USOC."

 For its part, USA Gymnastics says it has made several "bold decisions and actions" including closing the National Team Training Center at the Karolyi Ranch and creating an athlete task force to let athletes help shape the organization's operating decisions.

-The Associated Press reports that more than 100 civil actions have been filed against USA Gymnastics and Nassar, including a lawsuit by Raisman's onetime Olympic teammate, McKayla Maroney
+The Associated Press reports that more than 100 civil actions have been filed against USA Gymnastics and Nassar, including a lawsuit by Raisman's onetime Olympic teammate McKayla Maroney